U.N. warns of foreign influx into sectarian Syria war

 Most of the “foreign fighters” slipping into Syria to join rebel groups, or fight independently alongside them, are Sunnis from other countries in the Middle East and North Africa, the U.N. investigators found, reporting on their findings after their latest interviews conducted in the region.

-“They come from all over, Europe and America, and especially the neighboring countries,” said Abuzayd, adding that names from 29 states had been recorded so far.
+“They come from all over, Europe and America, and especially the neighbouring countries,” said Abuzayd, adding that names from 29 states had been recorded so far.

 The report covers the period between September 28 and December 16, and will be part of a final document to be prepared in March.